How does Jump Logic work?

 Then click on the “add Jump logic” button:

-This should create a Jump Logic statement.
-Here, you can edit the statement to send customers to different follow up questions based on their responses to previous questions:
+This will create a Jump Logic statement.
+Here, you can edit the statement to send customers to different follow-up questions based on their responses to previous questions:

 As you can see, the logic is very simple and follows this template: